Schools & Districts

 What’s Up With the Title?

 With such an ominous title, Heart of Darkness delivers what it promises: ruminations on the nature of evil.
-The "heart of darkness" refers not only to a physical location (inside Africa), but also...
+(You know, just like Wicked, but without the song-and-dance.)
+The "heart of darkness" ref...

 Booker’s Seven Basic Plots Analysis: Voyage and Return

-Pack it up – we’re going to the Congo.Marlow embarks on his journey aboard the steamboat and travels up the Congo River.
-He remarks that navigating the Congo is like "traveling back to the earl...
+Road Trip!Marlow embarks on his journey aboard the steamboat and travels up the Congo River.
+For this stuffy old white guy, navigating the Congo feels like "traveling back to the earliest beginning...

 Three Act Plot Analysis